vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 #### Create VCH Wizard

 1. For **Source of certificates**, select the **Auto-generate** radio button.
-2. Leave the default setting of the VCH name, or enter a different organization identifier.
+2. In the **Organization (O)** text box, leave the default setting of the VCH name, or enter a different organization identifier.

 #### vic-machine Option